DamieFC/org-asm/README.md

 # org-asm :smirk:
 An assembly lanugage for fun (and for the sake of orgasms).
 Started as a joke on Discord.
+It's going to be used for [dfcpu](https://github.com/DamieFC/dfcpu)
 ## How should I say this so I don't get sent to the Dean's office?
 Say it as "orgasm assembly" or "org assembly".
 ## Building